-Nestled in on the side of Locust Mountain and surrounded by beautiful forests, Locust Lake State Park is renowned for its great RV camping facilities and incredible nature.
-The crown jewel of the park is the 52-acre Locust Lake that is the perfect location for recreational activities or just chilling out.
+Nestled on the side of Locust Mountain and surrounded by beautiful forests, Locust Lake State Park is renowned for its great RV camping facilities and incredible natural surroundings.
+The crown jewel of this eastern Pennslyvania park is the 52-acre Locust Lake that is the perfect location for recreational activities or just chilling out.

-The park offers many different recreational activities, including hiking, biking and those based around the use of the lake, such as boating, fishing and swimming.
-Camping at the park is spectacular as some of the sites overlook the gorgeous lake.
-There are two different campgrounds for visitors to the park, but one only serves tent campers.
-In total there are 77 electric sites that offer 50 amp connections along with water hookups and 125 non-electric that also have water available.
-Pets are allowed at some specific campsites and peak season runs from May until September.
+The park offers many different recreational activities, including hiking, biking, and those based around the use of the lake, such as boating, fishing, and swimming.
+Camping at the park is spectacular, and some of the sites even overlook the gorgeous lake.
+There are two different campgrounds for visitors to the park, but only one that serves RV campers.
+In total, 77 electric sites offer 50-amp connections along with water hookups and 125 non-electric sites that also have water connections.
+Pets are allowed at some specific campsites, and peak season runs from May until September.